sonata-nfv/son-tutorials/upb-emulator-mano-integration-demo/README.md

 There is a _ready-to-use_ demo VM that can be downloaded and used to perform this demo:

-* [SONATA Emulator Integration Demo VM 2017 Download](http://www.peuster.de/SONATA/todo) (~20GB since it ships with OSM, and SONATA service platform pre-installed) TODO replace link
+* [SONATA Emulator Integration Demo VM 2017 Download](http://www.peuster.de/SONATA/todo) (~20GB since it ships with OSM, and SONATA service platform pre-installed) Will be available from 3017-07-03.

 Import and start the downloaded VM using VirtualBox (see also: [Import VM to VirtualBox](https://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html)).